-The major responsibility for implementing Miles College professional development program resides with the Professional Development Committee that includes faculty and staff.
+The major responsibility for implementing Miles College's professional development program resides with the Professional Development Committee which includes faculty and staff.
 The committee advises on professional development needs and issues that align with the mission and goals of the College and provides leadership in assisting college personnel (faculty and staff) to fulfill their annual professional development needs.
 The purpose of the committee is

-- recommending professional development opportunities - communicating with college employees concerning the professional development opportunities each year - communicating the effects of the professional development activities in their respective divisions, units or departments - recommending how internally managed professional development activities are - designed, delivered, and evaluated after consulting with the divisions, units or departments - Working with the divisions, units and departments to ensure appropriate professional development actives are identified and available for all employees - assist in trainings and in house professional development - develop/publish/maintain Professional Development Calendar - send out communications about upcoming committee approved Professional Development activities
+- recommending professional development opportunities - communicating with college employees concerning the professional development opportunities each year - communicating the effects of the professional development activities in their respective divisions, units, or departments - recommending how internally managed professional development activities are - designed, delivered, and evaluated after consulting with the divisions, units, or departments - working with the divisions, units, and departments to ensure appropriate professional development activities are identified and available for all employees - assist in training and in-house professional development - develop/publish/maintain Professional Development Calendar - send out communications about upcoming committee- approved Professional Development activities be assessed and discussed.

-At the time of the performance evaluation, individual professional developments needs will be assessed and discussed.
 Identified topics based on individual performance evaluation needs will be listed by the supervisor.
 These topics will be added to a general pool of needs.
-At the discretion of the supervisor, the general pool will be forwarded to the Professional Development Committee for the purpose of professional development activity planning.
+At the discretion of the supervisor, the general pool will be forwarded to the Professional Development Committee for professional development activity planning.